pdcrom/kube_exi_centos/README.md

 ##  Configuration of the Centos7 VM
 I want to automate the most part of the entire installation, so the only thing we are going to to is to setup an SSH key for the tutorial user we created
-* Login as root on the VM from the vSphere console and lookup its IP Address
+* Login as root on the VM from the vSphere console and lookup its IP Address.
+Exit and continue all steps from your Ubuntu machine
 * add the tutorial user to the sudoers:
 ```
      ssh root@<SERVERIP> 'echo "tutorial ALL=(ALL) NOPASSWD: ALL" > /etc/sudoers.d/tutorial'